Title

 Then \(L(N) = L(E) = L(R)\)!

-Converting NFAs to Regexes: First Step
+Converting NFAs to regex’s: First step

 • There is a single accept state with no outbound transitions.